adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Also consider that one or two images are likely to be far larger than the entire CSS so exerting energy here is probably of little value.

-## Is this in violating DRY principles?
+## Is this violating DRY principles?

 Attempting to reuse `float: left` as an example is akin to trying to reuse variable names in different Javascript objects.
 It's simply not in violation of DRY.